 The sentence formation in English and Nepali language is not the same.
 In English, it is subject-verb-object, whereas in Nepali it is subject-object-verb.
 This means that if you interpret word by word, then somewhere down the line you will realise that the sentence grammar is not right.
 If this happens, you can re-start that segment.
 Yes! you heard it correct.
 You can start interpreting again; this is called ‘rephrasing’ or ‘self-correction’.

 Wherever you feel the need to rephrase, just say I’d like to rephrase the last sentence please, and re-interpret that part, or ‘ sorry, I’d like to say that again‘.
 Most likely you will not lose marks if done properly.

 Would you like to join our CCL Online Community?
 Any questions or ideas you’d like to share, join our Forum.

 If you already have dialogues and vocbulary and have been preparing by yourself, it might be a good idea to participate in a mock test before the actual test.
 This will help you identify your strengths and weaknesses and you’ll know whether you’re on the right track.

 You can do a quick mock test with us online, which simulates the actual test.
 You’ll also get a score and 1-on-1 feedback.

 If you’ve finished reading all the 8 exam tips, then I’m confident that you are determined to pass the NAATI CCL test and get that 5 bonus points for PR.

 We can help you pass the CCL test with ease.
-Please enroll in one of our online courses or call us on 0414 859 819 so we can help you decide which course to choose.
+Please enroll in one of our online courses, or call us on 0414 859 819 so we can help you decide which course to choose.